nitinkarkhanis/nitinkarkhanis/README.md

-## Senior Directory of Data Guard Development @ Oracle Corporation.
+## Senior Director of Data Guard Development @ Oracle Corporation.

 <!--
 **nitinkarkhanis/nitinkarkhanis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.